 For general PP&E placed into service after September 30, 1997, DOD expenses associated environmental costs systematically over the life of the asset using two methods: physical capacity for operating landfills and life expectancy in years for all other assets.
-DOD expenses the full cost to clean up contamination for stewardship property, plant, and equipment at the time the asset is placed into service.
-DOD has expensed the costs for cleanup associated with general property, plant, and equipment placed into service before October 1, 1997, except for costs intended to be recovered through user charges; for those costs, DOD has expensed cleanup costs associated with that portion of the asset life that has passed since it was placed into service.
+DOD expenses the full cost to clean up contamination for stewardship PP&E at the time the asset is placed into service.
+DOD has expensed the costs for cleanup associated with general PP&E placed into service before October 1, 1997, except for costs intended to be recovered through user charges; for those costs, DOD has expensed cleanup costs associated with that portion of the asset life that has passed since it was placed into service.
 DOD systematically recognizes the remaining cost over the remaining life of the asset.
-DOD is unable to provide an estimate for the unrecognized portion of the cleanup cost associated with general property, plant, and equipment for fiscal year 2017.
-The Department is reevaluating its methodology and implementing procedures to address deficiencies.
-The unrecognized portion of the cleanup cost associated with general property, plant, and equipment for fiscal year 2016 is \$2.7 billion.
+The unrecognized portion of the estimated total cleanup costs associated with disposal of general PP&E as of September 30, 2018 was \$4.8 billion; this amount was unknown as of September 30, 2017.

 DOD is unable to estimate and report a liability for environmental restoration and corrective action for buried chemical munitions and agents, because the extent of the buried chemical munitions and agents is unknown at this time.
 DOD is also unable to provide a complete estimate for the Formerly Utilized Sites Remedial Action Program.
 DOD has ongoing studies and will update its estimate as additional liabilities are identified.
-DOD has the potential to incur costs for restoration initiatives in conjunction with returning overseas Defense facilities to host nations.
-However, DOD is unable to provide a reasonable estimate at this time because the extent of required restoration is unknown.
+DOD has the potential to incur costs for restoration initiatives in conjunction with returning overseas DOD facilities to host nations.
+However, DOD is unable to provide a this time because the extent of required restoration is unknown.

-Please refer to the financial statements of DOD for further detailed information regarding DOD's environmental and disposal liabilities, including cleanup costs.
+Please refer to the financial statements of DOD for further information regarding DOD's environmental and disposal liabilities, including cleanup costs.